 After the cooking class, head up to the rooftop to enjoy your culinary creations while soaking in the views of the Acropolis.

-In the evening, expand your exploration of Athens by visiting a couple other neighborhoods, such as Monastiraki and Psyrri.
+In the evening, expand your exploration of Athens by visiting a couple of other neighborhoods, such as Monastiraki and Psyrri.
 Along their vibrant streets, you'll discover more shops, cafes, bistros, and trendy bars where you can taste a selection of creative drinks.

-Day 3: Discover the Exceptional Culture of Syros, the 'Lady of the Cyclades'
+Day 3: Discover the exceptional culture of Syros, the 'Lady of the Cyclades'

 Among the Greek Islands, Syros stands out as truly unique and different, earning it the name the 'Lady of the Cyclades'.
 It also serves as the capital of this Cyclades Islands.